azaghal/Factorio-ConstructionPlannerContinued/README.md

 License
 -------

-All code, documentation, and assets implemented as part of this modpack are released under the terms of MIT license (see the accompanying `LICENSE`) file.
+All code, documentation, and assets implemented as part of this mod are released under the terms of MIT license (see the accompanying `LICENSE`) file.